 - On the Insert tab, go to Symbols > Symbol > More Symbols.

 - The Symbol dialog box will appear.
 Select Latin-1 Supplement from the “Subset:” drop-down list.
-This will display all the symbols under this category including lowercase and uppercase A with Accent symbols.
+This will display all the symbols under this category including lowercase and uppercase A Accents symbols.

 - Locate the accented letter you wish to insert and double-click on it.
 Alternatively, click to select your desired symbol or character and click on the Insert button to insert it into your document.